Aaron Mooy: Personal life

-Heritage

-Mooy has tattoos.
-At the age of 16, he had a guardian angel tattooed on his shoulder, symbolizing the support he sought while being away from his family during his early days in Bolton, England.
-The Dutch words "Leven, Lachen, Liefde" (Live, Love, Laugh) are also etched on his skin, representing his guiding principles.
+At the age of 16, Mooy had a guardian angel tattooed on his shoulder, symbolizing the support he sought while being away from his family during his early days in Bolton, England.
+Another tattoo of his features the Dutch words "Leven, Lachen, Liefde" (Live, Love, Laugh), representing his guiding principles.
 The name "Mooy," which Aaron's grandfather Australianized from "Mooij" after immigrating from Holland to Australia, holds significant meaning to him, representing his connection to his family's roots.

-Aaron Mooy's mother, Sam, emphasizes the importance of their family history and Aaron's relationship with his Dutch heritage.
-Although Aaron never met his Dutch grandfather, he deeply admires the man his mother describes.
-During his formative years, Aaron Mooy's stepfather, Alan Todd, played a pivotal role in his development as a footballer.
-Alan, a former rugby league referee, provided guidance and taught Aaron to use both his left and right foot effectively from a young age.
-This foundation enabled Aaron to become an ambidextrous player, unable to be categorized as favouring one foot over the other.